Estuarine Fishing for Flounder and Kahawai at Riverton Aparima Near Invercargill

 Common Fish Species

-- Flounder, particularly yellow-belly and sand flounder, which thrive in the estuary and are best caught during low tides.
+• Flounder, including yellow-belly and sand varieties, are common in the estuary, often caught in shallow, muddy areas during low tides.

 Economic and Historical Significance